Welcome to Centre For Bio-Ethical Reform UK’s (CBR UK) privacy notice.

 We ensure your personal data is protected by requiring all projects under CBR UK to follow the same rules when processing your personal data.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.

-The Body Worn Video and audio cameras are also used under the lawful basis of legitimate interest for the security and protection of volunteers and public and for monitoring and reporting any unlawful behaviour of the public towards CBR UK volunteers and staff and vice versa.
+Body Worn Video and audio cameras are used under the lawful basis of legitimate interest for the security and protection of volunteers and public and for monitoring and reporting any unlawful behaviour of the public towards CBR UK staff and volunteers, and vice versa.
 Footage will be used to provide evidence of, or lack thereof, to the necessary authorities or other legal bodies as required.

-Video and audio of all displays is held for an indefinite period on a secure, encrypted server so that proof or disproof of any claims of illegal activity by CBR UK and its volunteers or of the public can be substantiated.
+Video and audio of all displays is held for a limited period on a secure, encrypted server so that proof or disproof of any claims of illegal activity by CBR UK and its volunteers or of the public can be substantiated.
 If there are no incidents all footage is deleted after the limited period.
 To see a copy of our Filming Data Retention Policy please contact us.